BrettThurs10/elora/README.md

 ## Hero Icons

-This library utilizes Hero Icons<https://heroicons.com/>.
+This library utilizes [Hero Icons](https://heroicons.com/, 'Hero Icons').
 Whenever you see an Elora component use the prop 'heroIconsName' you may pass in the name of the HeroIcon you want that component to use.
 (See <TextField/>)

 ## Sample usage